How Do I Stop Solicitation Emails

 What Is the CAN-SPAM Act?

-The CAN-SPAM Act is a legal document established by the Federal Trade Commission in 2003 to set the rules for commercial emails.
+The CAN-SPAM Act is a document established by the Federal Trade Commission in 2003 to set the rules for commercial emails.
 The Act applies to all electronic mail whose sole purpose is advertising and promoting products.
 This means that every company sending marketing emails must comply with this law.
 If they break the rules, they are subject to penalties of up to $43,200.

 The main principle underpinning the CAN-SPAM Act is that every marketing email needs to comply with at least one of the following: